LithosphereRocketry/mollusc-arch/docs/design.md

 * There is exactly one destination register.
-* There are two source values: one is a register, and one is either a register or an 11-bit immediate.
+* There are two source values: one is a register, and one is either a register or a signed 11-bit immediate.
 * There is additionally a condition register, which may apply either a positive (x != 0) or inverted (x == 0) boolean condition to the instruction.
-* Regardless of implemented pipeline design, instruction execution order is transparent with respect to the order of the instructions as written; that is, all results of any given instruction are available to all instructions that follow it.
+* Regardless of implemented pipeline design, data flow is transparent with respect to the order of the instructions as written; that is, all results of any given instruction are available to all instructions that follow it.
+* Likewise, control flow is transparent; there are no branch-delay slots for any branch or jump operation.
+* One important exception is that self-modifying code is not guaranteed to be completely transparent; this is extremely costly to implement in a pipelined design for fairly small benefit.
+Results of self-modifying code are guaranteed to be available within a fixed number of instructions (TBD).

 Of course, no rule can be without exceptions; the most notable two are the long immediate group and the memory write group.
 Instructions in the long immediate